zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Watch this intro video for how to use our software.

+##Experiences

+<b>A word of advice: don't put all your experiences at the end of the semester.
+First, you'll be busy with your final evaluations.
+Second, space and time fill up and you may not have a room available or MPCers will be too busy to attend. </b>

+####Milestone Experience
+Each semester MPCers are responsible for a single but more serious personal experience.
+While MPCers design two experiences for other students, the Milestone is designed for the student herself.

+Your Milestone should stretch you beyond your comfort zone.

+> “All the world is my school and all humanity is my teacher.” ― George Whitman

 ##The People You'll Meet
 Because of the MPC's unique model, we do not have permanent faculty.
 Here are the people you'll encounter during your time in the MPC.